Transform your clinical practice with coherent functionality and unparalleled patient satisfaction.

 This section provides a breakdown of specific medical services and procedures performed during the hospital stay.
 It includes charges for diagnostic tests, treatments, and any specialized procedures.

-This section consolidates the overall bill, including the total amount due, any advances paid, and the final balance.
+This section consolidates the overall inpatient bill format, including the total amount due, any advances paid, and the final balance.

 This section tracks the payment methods used by the patient or their representatives and confirms the status of the payment.